 I have to guess the amount of MBS where individuals, companies and other entities park their cash.

 By a sample analysis of the Fortune list of the largest 500 American companies, I arrived at a ‘cash’ position of $380 billions for the entire list, based on balance sheets dated 2010 thru 2011.
 And, I would be surprised if more than a few thousands of this total shows on any bank balance sheet.

 Foreign investors bought these MBS also; foreign governments, also, offer to insure bank deposits.
-Another $1.5 trillion for the world outside America.
+So, let’s set aside another $1.5 trillion for the world outside America.

 Foreign currency issued against dollar assets

-The FR reports, for 2011 Oct 5, that it held $3.425 trillions of US Treasury securities and MBS “in custody for foreign official and international accounts”.
+The FR reports, for 2014 Ap 16, that it held $3.301 trillions of US Treasury securities and MBS “in custody for foreign official and international accounts”.
 This represents dollar assets accumulated by Foreign central (and, presumably, private) banks, and which they purchased with newly issued currency and currency equivalents within their own countries.

 Ordinarily, such international transactions would be settled by shipping gold in exchange for paper (or equivalent).

 However, in our case, the gold remains at Fort Knox; and dollars accumulated by foreign central banks are converted to US Treasury securities.
 In other words, these dollar assets are collateralized just as all others are: by Treasury and Agency debt, MBS, and a gold certificate.

 We have already established that Treasury and Agency debts are constitutionally and practically uncollectible – and ethically reprehensible; and that Congress, thru its agent the FR, has no authority to purchase MBS.

 That leaves the gold certificate Agency debt and MBS as collateral (Eligible Assets) for,